aphp/edsnlp/docs/tutorials/multiple-texts.md

     - the [`note` table](https://ohdsi.github.io/CommonDataModel/cdm54.html#NOTE) contains the clinical notes
     - the [`note_nlp` table](https://ohdsi.github.io/CommonDataModel/cdm54.html#NOTE_NLP) holds the results of
       a NLP pipeline applied to the `note` table.

+    We can use the `converter="omop"` argument to the `edsnlp.data` methods to read data in this format.
+    More information about this converter can be found [here](/data/converters#omop).

 To make sure we can follow along, we propose three recipes for getting the DataFrame: using a dummy dataset like before, loading a CSV or by loading a Spark DataFrame into memory.